aditmehta0/Low-Power-Datalogging/Simple version C/README.md

 - Use SdFat instead of SD.h to avoid SD card initialization failure after reboot.
 - Always ensure the MOSFET cleanly turns off SD card power between events.
 - Use a pull-up resistor on the MOSFET gate to prevent accidental turn-on.
+- Choose SD card module without LED or remove it.
+- Remove power LED from MCU board